You will now be taken to Amazon to complete your purchase.purchase in a new tab

 When a child receives a diagnosis, many members of the family’s community respond with gifts for the child.
 This is described by parents as “amazing” and “generous.”
 To feel the palpable support of a community around a family in crisis is deeply comforting.

-However, gifts for the ill child may make the job of a parent harder because it can create sibling jealousy.
+However, gifts for the ill child may make the job of a parent harder because they can create sibling jealousy.

 It is critical to remember that depending upon the age of the children and the stage of the crisis, a sibling may have no idea what is happening.
 Efforts to protect a child from too much information when not enough is known play into the equation.
 As a result, the optics of a pediatric crisis can be skewed.